SciML/Catalyst.jl/docs/src/catalyst_applications/simulation_introduction.md

     d, P --> 0
 end
 ```
 This type of model will generate so called [*variable rate jumps*](@ref ref).
 Simulation of such model is non-trivial (and Catalyst currently lacks a good interface for this).
-A detailed description of how to simulate models with time-dependant rates can be found [here](https://docs.sciml.ai/JumpProcesses/stable/tutorials/simple_poisson_process/#VariableRateJumps-for-processes-that-are-not-constant-between-jumps).
+A detailed description of how to carry out jump simulations for models with time-dependant rates can be found [here](https://docs.sciml.ai/JumpProcesses/stable/tutorials/simple_poisson_process/#VariableRateJumps-for-processes-that-are-not-constant-between-jumps).